 All Library and related personnel meet or exceed minimal educational requirements as defined by the Association of College and Research Libraries (ACRL).
 Librarians hold master's degrees from ALA accredited schools.
-Additionally, two faculty librarians have completed the specialists' degree in library science; four faculty librarians have completed master's degrees in other subject disciplines; and one faculty librarian has completed the Ph.D. degree in library science or information studies.
-The University employs 16 librarians.
-Support staff are also very well qualified, evidenced by one support staff holding a master's degree and 17 support staff holding bachelor's degrees.
+Additionally, two faculty librarians have completed the specialists' degree in library science and four faculty librarians have completed master's degrees in other subject disciplines.
+The University employs 15 librarians.
+Support staff are also very well qualified, evidenced by three support staff holding a master's degree and 17 support staff holding bachelor's degrees.